angshenting/scba-techcomm/SCBA_GCoC.md

 means the Policy, issued by the WBF from time to time and adopted by the APBF, that regulates the alerting procedure in an National Championships (see Appendix 2: WBF Alerting Policy)

 ### 2.27 WBF Convention Card or Card
-means the Convention Card authorised by the WBF and adopted by the APBF for the disclosure of Systems by contestants in an APBF Championship or
-Congress or Asia Cup and includes Supplementary Sheets.
+means the Convention Card authorised by the WBF and adopted by the APBF and SCBA for the disclosure of Systems by contestants in a National Championship and includes Supplementary Sheets.

 ### 2.28 WBF Convention Booklet
-means the definition of bidding conventions published under that name by the WBF and adopted by the APBF for use by contestants in an National Championships in conjunction with the WBF Convention Cards.
+means the definition of bidding conventions published under that name by the WBF and adopted by the APBF and SCBA for use by contestants in an National Championships in conjunction with the WBF Convention Cards.
 For the interpretation of these General Conditions any special partnership understanding is included in the terms "convention", "conventional call", "conventional play", "conventional agreement" or the like.
 The Convention Booklet is contained within the WBF Guide to Completion of the Convention Card (see Section 2.8).

 ### 2.29 WBF Policy on Psychic Bidding
-means the policy, issued by the WBF from time to time and adopted by the APBF, that specifies the APBF’s Policy with regard to Psychic Bidding (see Appendix 3: WBF Psychic Bidding Policy).
+means the policy, issued by the WBF from time to time and adopted by the APBF and SCBA, that specifies the APBF’s Policy with regard to Psychic Bidding (see Appendix 3: WBF Psychic Bidding Policy).

 ### 2.30 WBF Systems Policy
 means the Policy, issued by the WBF from time to time and adopted by the APBF that regulates the use of Systems in an National Championships Championship (see Appendix 1: WBF Systems Policy and APBF Adoption).